Fossj117/fossj117.github.io/_posts/2024-04-29-bike-build.md

 ## Notes on Changes

+* 10/10/24 -- Picked up some Nitto risers that I got on FB market.
+They're fun and definitely feel different.
+They remind me of the riding the BMX bike that I had in middle school (the last time I had any sort of riser handlebar).
-* 5/2/24 -- put on Brooks B17 leather saddle (black).
+* 5/2/24 -- Put on Brooks B17 leather saddle (black).
 Feels better than stock saddle straight away, though should improve over time.
-* 4/30/24 -- put on new wheelset & tires (Archetypes + DT Swiss hubs + GP5000 28s).
+* 4/30/24 -- Put on new wheelset & tires (Archetypes + DT Swiss hubs + GP5000 28s).
 Changing a few things at a time here but generally happy with it.
 I think the biggest thing is probably moving from 23s to 28s which definitely seems to affect ride feel on bumpier surfaces etc.

 ## Component Considerations